bjhaj/Dendritic/README.md

 # Dendritic

-Dendrites are fascinating branching structures that exhibit randomness; yet they are unique, non-repeatable, and identifi- able with the right algorithmic innovations.
+Dendrites are fascinating branching structures that exhibit randomness; yet they are unique, non-repeatable, and identifiable with the right algorithmic innovations.
 Unlike barcodes, which are essentially linear structures, dendrites are naturally random.
 For this reason, it is very difficult for dendrites to be replicated, ensuring that each dendrite is secure and unique.